How is functional dyspepsia diagnosed?

 Your doctor will feel your abdomen (belly), listen to your heart and lungs, and measure your pulse and blood pressure.
 Blood tests and stool tests are also common.
 An ultrasound scan of the upper abdomen may also be done to spot other causes, like gallstones.

-When is a gastroscopy done?
+Why is gastroscopy done?

 A gastroscopy is usually done to check that the symptoms aren't being caused by a physical medical condition like an or .
 This procedure allows doctors to look at the food pipe, stomach and the first part of the small intestine (duodenum) on a screen.
 They insert a thin tube with a tiny camera through your mouth and into the entrance to your duodenum.
 A small instrument can also be inserted through the tube to take tissue samples (biopsies).
 Injuries from the procedure are very rare.